 Most, if not all of you, will already have this in your “Go-To” bag of goodies.
 You can never have enough windup toys, bubbles run out, and play-doh gets all yucky and mixed.
-Fresh supplies never hurts!
-I have yet to run into a child that isn’t motivated by at least one of these three it
+Fresh supplies never hurt!
+I have yet to run into a child that isn’t motivated by at least one of these three items.

 MELISSA & DOUG REUSABLE STICKER PADS

 These reusable sticker pads are wonderful to elicit language!
 You can work on identifying, labeling, making requests, categories, compare/contrast, prepositions, following directions, varied sentence structures, and so much more!
 You can also use them to address speech sound disorders!

 Not sure what items your graduate already has, or desperately wants?
 Gift cards may be a solution.
 For those graduates who already have a tablet of some sort, there are a lot of wonderful speech and language apps available for tablets.
 In addition, Teacherspayteachers.com is a wonderful resource for SLPs whether they are new or experienced.
 Target and Amazon are also wonderful places to obtain gift cards from.
 Target offers the wonderful $1-3 bins where materials can be found galore and Amazon offers access to some harder to find materials.

 This is a wonderful tool for the SLP on the go!
 It is more useful for those SLPs that go room to room, as they are not always easy to get in and out of cars (I know from experience).
 For those SLPs that go from school to school, a big bag would do the trick!
 However, if you are going from one location to another at the same school site, this is VERY handy!
 They easily hold a lot of heavy materials or big-sized toys, that bags sometimes can not handle.